 The default standard errors after FGLS estimation require that Ω is correctly specified.
-FGLS estimation entails transforming the data in such a way that there is no obvious method for computing a variance matrix estimate that is robust to misspecification of Ω in the twoway or multi-way random effects model.
-Instead if there is concern about misspecification of Ω then one needs to consider FGLS with richer models for Ω , see Rabe-Hesketh and Skrondal (2012) for richer hierarchical models in Stata, or do less efficient OLS with twoway cluster-robust standard errors.
+For two-way and multiway random effects models, FGLS estimation entails transforming the data in such a way that there is no obvious method for computing a variance matrix estimate that is robust to misspecification of Ω .
+Instead, if there is concern about misspecification of Ω , then one needs to consider FGLS with richer models for Ω and assume that these are correctly specified-see Rabe-Hesketh and Skrondal (2012) for richer hierarchical models in Stata-or do less efficient OLS with two-way cluster-robust standard errors.

-VD.
-Spatial Correlation
+D. Spatial Correlation